IMS-TEAM-1/mower/SoftwareDesignDescription.md

   while(doLoop){
     stopMotorsMS(1000);
-    doSerialTick(false);	//We only want to read if any message is on the bus, we do not want to acknowledge it since the message should be an acknowledgment to begin with if(recievedCaptureAck()){
+    doSerialTick();  //We only want to read if any message is on the bus, we do not want to acknowledge it since the message should be an acknowledgment to begin with if(getImageCaptured()){
+      setImageCaptured(false);
       doLoop = false;
     }
     else if(millis() > timeToCapture) {
-      Serial.println(getRecievedSerialDataFirstPart());
-      Serial.println("ERROR IN CAMERA CAPTURE");
+      setImageCaptured(false);
       doLoop = false;
     }
   }